Cheap Seats (TV series)

 Cheap Seats without Ron Parker, or Cheap Seats: Without Ron Parker commonly shortened to Cheap Seats, is a television program broadcast on ESPN Classic and hosted by brothers Randy and Jason Sklar.
 The brothers appear as fictional ESPN tape librarians who amuse themselves by watching old, campy sports broadcasts and lampooning them.
-Produced by Mark Shapiro, Showrunner, Todd Pellegrino, James Cohen and Joseph Maar, Cheap Seats was originally an hour-long program.
-There were eight one hour-long episodes in the first season, all of which were edited to fit a 30-minute time slot.
+The series was produced by Mark Shapiro; Todd Pellegrino was the showrunner, with James Cohen and Joseph Maar also producing.
+Cheap Seats was originally an hour-long program, with eight one-hour episodes in the first season, all of which were edited to fit a 30-minute time slot.

 A number of actors and comedians were featured in various pre recorded and in-studio comedy skits on the show, including Jim Gaffigan, H. Jon Benjamin, David Cross, Zach Galifianakis, Ed Helms, Eugene Mirman, Michael Ian Black, Nick Kroll, Kristen Schaal, Judah Friedlander, Nick Swardson, Mike Birbiglia, Paul Rudd, Doug Benson, Kathy Griffin, Carlos Alazraqui and Patton Oswalt.